 What to do instead to filter out bias

 At Applied, we test for mission and values alignment.

 You can turn this into an interview question by asking candidates why they’re applying and what they’re hoping to get out of the role - just make sure you have scoring criteria like you would for the work sample questions.

-Most interview techniques for employers you’ll see are based on antiquated, biased practices.
+Most interview techniques for the interviewer you’ll see are based on antiquated, biased practices.
 Here’s a lightning round of examples:

 Forget about taking notes: Most of us don’t have photographic memories.
 When we recall past events, our biases tend to fill in the gaps.
-Taking notes is not rude, so long as you let candidates know why you’re doing so (for the sake of fairness)
+Taking notes is not rude, so long as you let job seekers know why you’re doing so (for the sake of fairness)